Rsync Command in Linux.

 After executing the above command, everything inside the mp3 directory will be removed after successful transfer.

-As we've seen, rsync could be is a great replacement for scp , sftp , and cp commands.
+As we've seen, rsync could be a great replacement for scp , sftp , and cp commands.
 For best results, backup copies are made on a consistent, regular basis to minimize the amount of data lost between backups.
 The more time passes between backup copies, the more potential for data loss when recovering from a backup.

 That’s all with rsync now, stay connected with Snubmonkey for more exciting and interesting future posts.